LeventeBack/Weather-tracker/README.en.md

 ## I. Introduction

-### The Weather Tracker website provides an app with a simple user interface, to preview our sensors data and to get notifyed if anithing is unusual.
+### The Weather Tracker website provides an app with a simple user interface, to preview our sensors data, to get notifyed if anithing is unusual.

 ![index page -\> welcome message](./img/index-welcome.png)
 ​Figure 1 – The starting page of the app